koalawoala/SC1015-Mini-Project/README.md

 ## Objective

-To investigate factors that will maximise goals scored for a football team in the English Premier League, using data from past 5 seasons of the EPL (17/18 to 21/22)
+To investigate factors that will maximise goals scored for a football team in the *English Premier League*, using data from past 5 seasons of the *EPL (17/18 to 21/22)*

 ## Models Used